The Loch Ness Monster Might Actually Be A Giant Eel, Say Biologists

 — I deride your truth-handling abilities (@24shaz) September 5, 2019

 Was it a plesiosaur that somehow survived evolution’s machinations, leaving behind a specimen in the lake?
 Nope — no dinosaur DNA was found in any of the samples.
-There was also no sturgeon DNA, ruling out the theory Nessie is merely one of the large fish.
+There was also no sturgeon DNA, ruling out the theory that Nessie is merely one of the large fish.
 It’s not a catfish either.
 Nor is it a lost Greenland shark (no shark DNA).

 In fact, when all of the dust had settled, so to speak, the most likely culprit, of which there was plenty of DNA to be found in the samples, was the eel.